MongoDBAtlasDocumentStore

 To connect to the MongoDB database, you must provide a connection string in the format "mongodb+srv://{mongo_atlas_username}:{mongo_atlas_password}@{mongo_atlas_host}/?{mongo_atlas_params_string}".
 For detailed instructions on how to obtain it, see Create a Connection String in MongoDB documentation.

-Once you have your connection string, connect MongoDB to deepset Cloud on the Connections page:
+Once you have your connection string, connect MongoDB to deepset AI Platform on the Connections page:

 2. Click your initials in the top right corner and choose Connections.